OWASP/www-chapter-tiruvannamalai/index.md

 ## Welcome
 Welcome to Owasp [Tiruvannamalai](https://en.wikipedia.org/wiki/Tiruvannamalai) chapter Homepage.
 We are located in a beautiful state of India called [Tamil Nadu](https://en.wikipedia.org/wiki/Tamil_Nadu).
 The main motive of this chapter is to enrich infosec community in our place.
 ## Training Event
- new training event " PENTESTING PLAYGROUND " in TAMIL which helps you to kick start your career in cybersecurity.
+ New training event " PENTESTING PLAYGROUND " in TAMIL which helps you to kick start your career in cybersecurity.
  This is a 5 days session from 14 th April to 18th April ( 6:00pm - 8:00 pm).
 Those who are interested, join us by registering for the event using the following link. https://bit.ly/3g2OH8R https://twitter.com/owasptvmalai/status/1381598489663004672?s=20